Sunburn and Children

 The symptoms of sunburn may look like other skin conditions.
 Always see your child's healthcare provider for a diagnosis.

 Have your child take a cool bath or use cool compresses on the sunburned area.

-Give your child acetaminophen or ibuprofen for discomfort.
+Give your child acetaminophen or ibuprofen for discomfort and fever.
 Be sure to follow the directions on the container.

 Apply a topical moisturizer, aloe gel, hydrocortisone cream, or a topical pain reliever to sunburned skin.

 If blisters are present, do not break them open, as infection can occur.

 Keep your child out of the sun until the burn is healed.